-The decor of this Disneyland Paris attraction is extremely beautiful with many bright colours and scenes from the movie Aladdin.
+The decor of this Disneyland Paris attraction is extremely beautiful with many bright colors and scenes from the movie Aladdin.

 This is a self-paced attraction, which means that you can walk on your own and enjoy the beautiful decor.

-Usually, there are no queues to this attraction, so to be more efficient you can visit it while waiting for a nearby attraction where you have a Fastpass.
+Usually, there are no queues for this attraction, so to be more efficient you can visit it while waiting for a nearby attraction where you have a Fastpass.